dev-chenxing/mwse-modding-tutorial/docs/3_mcm.md

 	})
 ```

 You can see the description gets quite long there.
-Let quickly mention how to concatenate strings in Lua.
-If you split this string into two, we can use the double dot `..` to concatenate them together.
+Quick mention of how to concatenate strings in Lua: If you split this string into two, we can use the double dot `..` to concatenate them together.
 And here `\n` means a new line.

 ## Mod Config Menu (Continued)